 I've been blogging since January 2011.

-When I started, I was passionate about personal development and wanted to write about it over on www.elisemcdowell.com.
-I called it 'The Inner Vibrance Project' and I championed the core message of practicing self-love and having a healthy body image (which by the way I still whole-heartedly practice)
+www.elisemcdowell.com.
+I called it 'The Inner Vibrance Project' and I championed the core message of practicing self-love and having a healthy body image

 But after a year I started to get burnt out.
 I was blogging almost every day, and although I had my topic, I didn't have a clear direction and I felt like I was running out of things to write about.
 Because how many times can you actually write "practice self-love" before you want to kill somebody?

-The truth is, that's not what was really happening at all.
-On the surface, yes.
-But underneath?
-I was struggling with my upper limit problems.
 (Definition: An internal thermometer for how much success, wealth, happiness, love, and intimacy we’ll let ourselves experience.
 That’s our upper limit setting.
 Kind of like our success comfort zone.)

 Because this is what was actually happening: My blog was growing traction, I had been marketing every single day, making new connections with other self-help bloggers, growing my brand and building a strong readership.
 My name was getting out there.
 I was selling affiliate products and had made several digital products including ebooks and e-courses, and they were selling like hot cakes (Mmmmm.. hot cakes).
 I was literally on my way to becoming a thought leader with a "business".